khoih-prog/BlynkGSM_Manager/README.md

 ## TO DO

-1. Same features for other boards with GSM/GPRS shield.
+1. Same features for other boards with GSM/GPRS shield as well as other GSM/GPRS shields (SIM7x00, etc.).

 ## DONE